madebysource/lesshat/README.md

 * **build folder** – there are ready-to-use lesshat.less or lesshat-prefixed.less mixins
 * **mixins folder** – developer version of mixins (more about that in **[contribution](#contribution)** section)
 * **.gitignore** – is a list of files that git will ignore.
 I know you know that, but it's convention.
-* **.travis.yml** – Configuratin file for Travis CI.
+* **.travis.yml** – Configuration file for Travis CI.
 Travis CI is a hosted continuous integration service for the open source community.
 * **Gruntfle.js** – task runner.
 If you don't want to use lesshat-devstack ignore it.
 * **LICENCE** – self-explanatory
 * **README-template.md** – If you want to edit readme, edit it in this file.
 README.md is generated.